bjweare/Nadeshiko/README.md

 #### Forced scale works only with the five predefined standards: 1080p, 720p, 576p, 480p and 360p.

-> *A key like 160p or 2270 wouldn’t be recognised, as it would confuse users where they may use frivolous numbers and where they should not.*
+> *A key like 160p or 2270 wouldn’t be recognised, so the resolution will be the same as of the original file.
+The ability to set frivolous numbers as a scale profile would confuse users about the resolution–bitrate profiles in the RC file.*

 #### No fragment catenation (yet)